 Sustain Your Network

-Sustaining one’s network resolves around engagement.
+Sustaining one’s network revolves around engagement.
 Constantly being engaged with your network is a great way of staying relevant to others.
 Managing one’s network is much like managing your personal brand: do what you can to stay relevant within your network and community.
 This may include making a commitment to attend a certain amount of networking events each month, or simply posting a certain number of networking posts on social media, much of which we’re accustomed to doing already.

 Want more networking tips?
 Check out the article, Seven Tips for Effective Face-to-Face Networking.